 “How do you bring a change in community? ...
 I think we should make a point that any indigenous research must have enough funding or second phase funding, when you have to have some form of development that is tangible in a community.”
 Lilly Sar, University of Goroka, Papua New Guinea

-“We propose a two-phase approach to consideration to funding cycle.
+“We propose a two-phase approach for consideration to funding cycle.
 One, where there is a pre-sort of qualification and some resources, small resources are allocated for communities to inform the design tools.”
 Stanley Kimaren, Indigenous Livelihoods, Enhancement Partners, Kenya

-A two-stage funding process would fit well with a human-centred design approach where the first stage of HCD typically focuses on gaining a deeper understanding of people’s needs, behaviours, motivations, beliefs and values to help gain a clear understanding of the problem(s) to address together with a plan of action.
+A two-stage funding process would fit well with a human-centred design approach, where the first stage of HCD typically focuses on gaining a deeper understanding of people’s needs, behaviours, motivations, beliefs and values to help gain a clear understanding of the problem(s) to address together with a plan of action.
 The second stage of HCD is the implementation of the plan that includes an iterative process of idea generation, fast prototyping and evaluation by all key stakeholders considering aspects of desirability (people), feasibility (technical) and viability (financial sustainability).
-An added benefit of the two stage process is that funds are initially available for the participation of groups and organisations that would otherwise be excluded from the project due to prohibitive costs.
+An added benefit of the two-stage process is that funds are initially available for the participation of groups and organisations that would otherwise be excluded from the project due to prohibitive costs.
 A two-stage funding approach also reduces the financial risk for UK Research Councils.

 Human-centred design uses multidisciplinary teams including domain specialists and potential end users to make sure that ideas proposed and developed are desirable, feasible and viable.
-This is because it is highly unlikely that any one discipline (or person) has all the necessary skills to address complex challenges, for example of indigenous communities, and create tangible benefits for them.
+This is because it is highly unlikely that any one discipline (or person) has all the necessary skills to address complex challenges, for example indigenous communities, and create tangible benefits for them.
 As highlighted above, participants at the workshop in Brazil emphasized the need for interdisciplinary approaches and holistic thinking for indigenous research that human-centred design can potentially offer.
 However, there are challenges in successfully implementing such an interdisciplinary approach.
 The first is described by Adam Branch and Laury Ocen (2019): “the technological infrastructure of western disciplinary scientific knowledge makes it hard for it to enter into conversation with those outside its narrow disciplinary bounds”.
 Therefore, I propose one of the key actions for UK Research Councils is to run training workshops and networking sessions for academics so that there is greater understanding of different disciplines; the skills and role they can play; the language they use; and to address prejudices that can exist amongst western academics about the role and contribution of other disciplines.

 The second challenge to the successful implementation of an interdisciplinary approach such as human-centred design relates to the ways funding applications are currently peer-reviewed.
 The UK Research Councils already have mechanisms in place to consider interdisciplinary research applications through ‘The Cross-Council Remit Agreement’ (CCRA, 2021) and through their targeted funding calls, such as those supported by the Global Challenges Research Fund (GCRF, 2021).
 However, this can mean passing applications between different research councils for review and has the potential to slow the review process down.
 In addition, there is still the challenge of having academics on peer-review panels with limited knowledge of different disciplines.
-Linked with my previous point about the need for indigenous research expertise in the peer-review process, I think there needs to be a fresh look at the peer-review process to explore new possible mechanisms and approaches.
+Linked to my previous point about the need for indigenous research expertise in the peer-review process, I think there needs to be a fresh look at the peer-review process to explore new possible mechanisms and approaches.
 For example, perhaps training in interdisciplinary collaboration should be mandatory for all academics undertaking peer reviews for the UK Research Councils.

 Conclusions